AnanthMM/finalproject/README.md

 Plethodontidae.

-Support values for edges close to the tips were generally high, with relationships within smaller clades often reflecting those presented by previously published phylogenies (e.g. eastern and western *Plethodon* in Fisher-Reid 2011).
-However, support values for edges between larger clades (e.g. Plethodontidae excluding eastern *Plethodon* and *Ensatina*) were very poor.
+Support values for edges close to the tips were generally high, with relationships within smaller clades reflecting those presented by previously published phylogenies (e.g. eastern *Plethodon* in Fisher-Reid 2011).
+However, support values for edges between larger clades (e.g. Plethodontidae excluding western *Plethodon* and *Ensatina*) were very poor.
 In particular, the polyphyly of *Plethodon*, the monophyly of western *Plethodon*, and the placement of *Plethodon neomexicanus* within the clade of western *Plethodon* are poorly